wanjiasu/my-app/README.md

    ```

 ### Build the project (without Docker):
-To setup the project environment locally, use the following commands:
+To set the project environment locally, use the following commands:

 #### Backend